Top Questions – How To Interview A Financial Advisor

 What financial planning services do you offer?

-Why ask?
+Why ask this?
 Your ideal advisor is one whose expertise lies in the areas in which you need the most help.
-For instance, if an advisor focuses on Social Security and Medicare and you’re 30 years old and need help figuring out how much home you can afford or how to reach your long-term goals, then that advisor is probably not the best match for you!
+For instance, if an advisor focuses on Social Security and Medicare, but you’re 30 years old and need help figuring out how much home you can afford or how to reach your long-term goals, then that advisor is probably not the best match for you!

 What is your approach to investment planning?

-Why ask?
-There is no perfect answer here but there are some very good responses and some very bad responses.
-The most important thing you want your advisor to have is a well thought-out, evidence-based process.
-If when you ask this question they sound like they are “winging it” or start discussing their stellar market performance – run for the hills!
+Why ask this?
+There is no perfect answer here, but there are some very good responses and some very bad responses.
+The most important thing you want your advisor to have is a well-thought-out, evidence-based process.
+If they sound like they are “winging it” or start discussing their stellar market performance when you ask this question, run for the hills!

 Based on what you know about me, why do you think I am a suitable client?

-Why ask?
+Why ask this?
 Although this question should only be asked after the advisor has had a good chance to ask you about yourself, it ultimately cuts right to the heart of the conversation.
-Their answer should not only show that they have a good understanding of your situation but also how they can help improve it.
+Their answer should not only show that they have a good understanding of your situation, but also how they can help improve it.

-Can you give me an example of when you helped a similar client make progress?
+Can you give me an example of a time when you helped a similar client make progress?

-Why ask?
-A good indicator of a financial advisors expertise is whether they have past experience helping other, similar clients.
-If they fumble over the answer or if they don’t provide clear examples, then this could be an indicator that they are not familiar working with clients who have similar needs to you, which is obviously a big deal.
+Why ask this?
+A good indicator of a financial advisor’s expertise is whether they have past experience helping other, similar clients.
+If they fumble over the answer or if they don’t provide clear examples, then this could be an indicator that they are not familiar working with clients who have similar needs to you.
+This is obviously a big deal.